MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Where-Object.md

 **ListAvailable** parameter of the `Get-Module` cmdlet to get all modules on the computer.
 A pipeline operator (`|`) sends the modules to the `Where-Object` cmdlet, which gets modules whose names don't begin with `Microsoft` or `PS`, and have a value for the **HelpInfoURI** property, which tells PowerShell where to find updated help files for the module.
-The **And** logical operator connects the comparison statements.
+The `-and` logical operator connects the comparison statements.

 The example uses the script block command format.
-Logical operators, such as **And** and **Or**, are valid only in script blocks.
+Logical operators, such as `-and`,`-or`, and `-not` are valid only in script blocks.
 You can't use them in the comparison statement format of a `Where-Object` command.

 - For more information about PowerShell logical operators, see